Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 ### Launch from Scratch

-If you have only built the two docker images but do not run the model pipeline and set up the database, you can do all of the and launch the app with the following.
+If you have only built the two docker images but do not run the model pipeline and set up the database, you can do all the work and launch the app with the following.

 ```bash
 make launch-in-one